New attraction in eastern Slovakia: Treetop houses connected with rope bridges

 A helping hand in the heart of Europe offers for you Slovakia travel guide.

-"I'm convinced that this type of project will not only contribute to the development of sustainable tourism, but to the overall development and prosperity of our region, and bring new energy and dynamism to our destination," he told TASR.
+"I'm convinced that this type of project will not only contribute to the development of sustainable tourism, but to the overall development and prosperity of our region," he said.

-"I'm convinced that the Tokaj treetop houses with wellness will be an unforgettable experience for visitors to the Košice region, and that their positive impact on the quality and variety of the local offer will contribute to our Tokaj area becoming more and more attractive to tourists from various more distant corners of the world." she added.
+"I'm convinced that the Tokaj treetop houses with wellness will be an unforgettable experience for visitors to the region," she added.

 Spectacular Slovakia travel guides